DiUw/gitlab-global-code-search/README.md

 ## General

 Will search through all known Gitlab projects on YOUR own instrance of GitLab.
-Currently doesn't seem to be supported feature on GitLab itself.

-Code is tested with GitLab Community Edition 8.6.6.
-It is really fitted to work with this specific version, never tested it with any other.
+*Projects permisson must be set to public for script to work*

-Before the first run, please replace 4 params in **config.yml**:
+*Before the first run, please replace 4 params in **config.yml**:*

+*Script was tested on Gitlab community version 11.1*

 ```yaml
 GITLAB_URL: https://your.gitlab.uri   (What is your Gitlab url)